codacy/codacy-coverage-reporter/docs/advanced/authenticating-using-an-account-api-token.md

-# Authenticating using an Account API token
+# Authenticating using an Account API Token

 If you'd like to automate uploading coverage for multiple repositories you can authenticate using an Account API Token: